ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 President
 -----------------------------------------

-The President shall be the chief executive officer of the Corporation and shall in general supervise and control all of the business and affairs of the Corporation.
-The President may sign, with the secretary or any other proper officer of the Corporation authorized by the Board, any deeds, mortgages, bonds, contracts or other instruments that the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be specially designated by
+The President shall act as the chief executive officer of the Corporation if no chief executive officer or executive director has been appointed by the Board and shall in general supervise and control all of the business and affairs of the Corporation.
+The President shall also act as the Chairman if none has been appointed.
+The President may sign,
+with the secretary or any other proper officer of the Corporation authorized by the Board, any deeds, mortgages, bonds, contracts or other instruments that the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be specially designated by